d3se/interactive-image-quality-comparison/README.md

 - Interactive slider for image comparison.
 - Loading screen with progress information.
 - Responsive design for various screen sizes.
+- Every Episode and or Image entry is dynamically loaded by the php script (`getEpisodes.php`), you only have to stick to the directory structure shown below.

 ## Technologies Used
 - JavaScript